 \section{Introduction}

 Vector bundles on algebraic varieties are fundamental objects to study in order to understand geometry and topology of the varieties.
-Topological type of a vector bundle on an algebraic curve is determined by rank and degree of the vector bundle and there are lots of studies about vector bundles of given rank and degree on curves.
-For higher dimensional algebraic varieties, we need more data to determine topological types of vector bundles on them and it makes hard to decide which vector bundles are most interesting objects to study on higher dimensional algebraic varieties.
+Topological type of a vector bundle on an algebraic curve is determined by rank and degree of the vector bundle, and there are lots of studies about vector bundles of given rank and degree on curves.
+For higher-dimensional algebraic varieties, we need more data to determine topological types of vector bundles on them and it makes hard to decide which vector bundles are most interesting objects to study on higher-dimensional algebraic varieties.

 Ulrich bundles are vector bundles which enjoy many special features, and existence and properties of Ulrich bundles on a given algebraic variety tell us many properties of the variety.
-Therefore Ulrich bundles form natural candidates of vector bundles on higher dimensional algebraic varieties to investigate.
+Therefore Ulrich bundles form natural candidates of vector bundles on higher-dimensional algebraic varieties to investigate.
 Eisenbud and Schreyer asked whether every projective variety admits an Ulrich sheaf in \cite{ES} and their question has been answered positively for several algebraic varieties, e.g., complete intersection varieties \cite{HUB}, del Pezzo surfaces \cite{ES}, K3 surfaces \cite{AFO}, abelian surfaces \cite{Be16}, and non-special surfaces with $p_g= q= 0$ \cite{Cas}.
 Recently moduli spaces of Ulrich bundles were studied for some algebraic varieties, and it seems that they enjoy many interesting properties and reflect many geometric features of the given varieties (cf. \cite{LMS1, LMS2, CKL, LP}).

 Equivariant Ulrich bundles on some rational homogeneous varieties were studied by many authors.
 To be more precise, Costa and Mir\'{o}-Roig \cite{CMR1}, and Coskun et al. \cite{CCHMW} classified irreducible equivariant Ulrich bundles on Grassmannians, and partial flag varieties of algebraic groups of type $A$, respectively.
 Then Fonarev \cite{Fo} classified irreducible equivariant Ulrich bundles on isotropic Grassmannians of algebraic groups associated to other classical groups of type $B, C, D$.
 Being motivated by the above works, we classify irreducible equivariant Ulrich bundles on rational homogeneous varieties with Picard number 1 of the exceptional algebraic groups in this paper.